-Imagine a utopia free of crime, government, poverty, money, and hardship.
+Imagine a city free of crime, government, poverty, money, and hardship.
 This is the vision that built Auroville, a township in India dubbed ‘The City of Dawn’.

 Founded in 1968 by Mirra Alfassa (also known as The Mother), Auroville is meant to be a universal town where men and women of all countries are able to live in peace and progressive harmony, above all creeds, all politics and all nationalities.
 The purpose of Auroville is to realize human unity.
 Alfassa was inspired by the vision of Sri Aurobindo, the city’s namesake, an Indian nationalist and revolutionary, and later a yoga guru.
 Intended for about 50 000 people, Auroville now hosts about 2 500 people permanently and is visited by 5 000 tourists annually.